Parameterized Approximation Algorithms for Bidirected Steiner Network Problems: An approximation scheme for

+To bound the runtime of the dynamic program, recall that there are $2{2k\choose 2}< 4k^2$ possible demands between the at most~$2k$ terminals of $R$.
+Hence the number of considered pattern graphs $H'$ is less than~$2^{4k^2}$.
+Recall also that the first step of the algorithm computes (at most) one planar solution to each pattern on at most $g(\eps)$ terminals of which there are~$n^{2^{O(1/\eps)}}$ as $k\in O(n^2)$.
+Thus the asymptotic size of the table given by all entries~$\sigma(H',i)$ (with $1\leq i\leq p\leq n^{2^{O(1/\eps)}}$) is $2^{O(k^2)}n^{2^{O(1/\eps)}}$.
+To compute one entry of the table via~\eqref{eq:dp1}, we need to consider every pattern $H''$ for each of which we perform a feasibility check, which can be done in polynomial time.
+Thus the runtime per entry is $2^{O(k^2)}\polyn$, and the total runtime of the algorithm (including the first step) is bounded by $2^{O(k^2)}n^{2^{O(1/\eps)}}$. \end{proof}

-Note that even though the output of the algorithm is a $(1+\eps)$-approximation to the optimum \bidsnP solution, the computed solution may not be planar, as it is the union of several planar graphs. \autoref{lem:full-comp} shows though that the structure of the optimum can be exploited to compute a near-optimum solution.
-We also note that the \citet{borchers-du} Theorem for the \pname{ST} problem implies the existence of a \emph{polynomial-sized $(1+\eps)$-approximate kernel} for \pname{ST}, as recently shown by \citet{lokshtanov2017lossy}.
-By the same arguments this is also true for \bidsnP, due to \autoref{lem:full-comp}.
-We refer to~\cite{lokshtanov2017lossy} for more details.
+Note that even though the output of the algorithm is a $(1+\eps)$-approximation to the cheapest planar solution, the computed solution may not be planar if the input graph is not. \autoref{lem:full-comp} shows though that the \citeauthor{borchers-du} Theorem can be extended to a much more general case, while the inapproximability results of \autoref{thm:lb-approx-biDSN} for \bidsn and of~\cite{Chitnis19-directed} for \dsnP show that no further generalizations in this direction are possible.
+Another consequence of the \citeauthor{borchers-du} Theorem for the \pname{ST} problem is the existence of a PSAKS for \pname{ST}, as recently shown by \citet{lokshtanov2017lossy}.
+By similar arguments this is also true for \bidsnP, due to \autoref{lem:full-comp}.
+A simple observation is that the same kernel is also a $(2+\eps)$-approximate kernel for \bidsn due to \autoref{crl:estimate-biDSN_P}, which complements the parameterized $2$-approximation of \autoref{thm:alg-approx-biDSN}.
+We defer the proof of the following corollary to the end of this section, since we will utilize some of the insights gained to prove \autoref{lem:full-comp} (in particular those from \autoref{lem:paths} below).